Astro-85/fast_nystrom_attention/README.md

 > **Note:** BERTScore evaluation relies on the optional [`evaluate`](https://github.com/huggingface/evaluate) and
 > [`bert-score`](https://github.com/Tiiiger/bert_score) packages.
 Install them with `pip install evaluate bert-score`
 > before enabling `--compute-bertscore`.

+To compare generations against answers from a different model (e.g., GPT) instead of the COCO annotations, supply `--bertscore-reference-json /path/to/gpt_answers.json`.
+The JSON file should contain a list of objects with `question_id` and `answer` fields matching the COCO question ids.